-Sadly however, most businesses in the building materials sector do not have visibility of how many products they will have purchased across all included branches at the point of sale.
-Calculating this can use resources that some businesses cannot spare and could be an arduous process meaning you miss the sale and the contractor heads to your competitors looking for a better price!
+Sadly however, most businesses in the building materials industry do not have visibility of how many products they will have purchased across all included branches at the point of sale.
+Calculating this can use resources that some businesses cannot spare and could be an arduous process meaning you miss the sale and the contractor heads to your competitors in the building materials industry looking for a better price!

 Should you risk your profitability to win the sale and offer the lower price anyway, or do you stick to your price to guarantee your margin and risk losing the sale to a competitor?
-People in your business battle with this decision daily and it can leave branch managers pulling their hair out!
+People in the building materials industry battle with this decision daily and it can leave branch managers pulling their hair out!
 But it doesn’t have to be this way.

 When tiered rebates are offer, the branch manager or sales person must need to have accurate real time information on where they are in terms of overall volume order so that an accurate purchase cost can be determined.
 How else can they determine if they are buying smart or selling profitably?

-Most businesses simply do not have access to this information, and even if they do it is often managed in spreadsheets and is rarely up to date at the point of sale.
+Most businesses in the building materials industry simply do not have access to this information, and even if they do it is often managed in spreadsheets and is rarely up to date at the point of sale.
 Legacy systems and manual calculations simply are not quick enough to allow you access to this information in real time.
-Even when businesses attempt to do this, they often neglect granularity and provide this information at the group level.
+Even when businesses in the building materials industry attempt to do this, they often neglect granularity and provide this information at the group level.
 This means branch managers are forced to make guesses risking sales and profit margin which directly impedes your company’s growth!